Frequently Asked Questions

 What are the main steps to migrate content from WordPress to Hygraph?

-How can I export my WordPress content for migration?
+How do I export my WordPress content for migration?

-Why should I consider migrating from WordPress to Hygraph?
+Can I automate the migration process from WordPress to Hygraph?

-What was the migration experience like for Voi when moving from WordPress to Hygraph?
+What are the benefits of migrating from WordPress to Hygraph?

 Features & Capabilities